ScottJWalter/ifttt-bridge/README.md

 *For developers*

-IFTTT WordPress Bridge will process the data received and call the WordPress activity "ifttt-wordpress-bridge".
+IFTTT WordPress Bridge will process the data received and call the WordPress activity "ifttt-bridge".
 Any plugins that have registered for this activity will be notified and will receive the data.

 If you have developed a plugin or plan to do so, feel free to contact me!
 I will gladly include your published plugin in this list.